Sv443-Network/SvCoreLib/docs.md

 <br>

 ## Disclaimer
-I will hereby not claim any legal responsibility or liability for SvCoreLib.
+I will hereby not claim any legal responsibility or liability for Sv443 Network CoreLib.
 Whether it is used maliciously or breaks something, I can't be held accountable.
 I am doing my best to ensure security and stability but there's only so much a single developer can do.
 Security patches are created as soon as possible but I don't have any binding responsibility to make these patches.
 Please create a backup before using this library if you want to be extra secure and report any issue that may arise to the [GitHub issue tracker](https://github.com/Sv443-Network/SvCoreLib/issues/new/choose) and I will try my best to fix it as soon as possible.